Halyna Kuzmenko: Revolutionary activities

-One of Kuzmenko's friend had warned her against going to Huliaipole, citing stories of a "bandit by the name of Makhno".
+One of Kuzmenko's friends had warned her against going to Huliaipole, citing stories of a "bandit by the name of Makhno".
 In the spring of 1919, she met this Nestor Makhno and began a romantic relationship with him.
 By the summer of 1919, she had become his wife.
 Some accounts claim that their wedding was held at a church in Kuzmenko's hometown of Pishchanyi Brid, although Kuzmenko later denied that they ever had a church wedding.
 Like her new husband, who was commonly known throughout southern Ukraine as Batko (Father), Kuzmenko was also bestowed an honorific: Matushka (Mother).

 Thereafter she became a leading participant in the Makhnovshchina, a mass movement to establish a libertarian communist society in southern Ukraine.
 Kuzmenko took part in the creation of the Commission for Anti-Makhnovist Activities and actively fought within the Revolutionary Insurgent Army of Ukraine as a machine gun operator.
 As a prominent female figure within the Makhnovshchina, she became a "tireless defender" of women and their rights, reportedly having personally executed a number of Makhnovists that committed rape.

 Kuzmenko spearheaded the region's educational initiatives, which were inspired by the work of the Catalan pedagogue Francesc Ferrer.
 As president of the regional Teachers' Union, she influenced a number of teachers to join the Makhnovshchina, with a number of teachers from her own hometown even being executed by the Red Army for their Makhnovist sympathies.
 Her educational efforts were focused on the funding of these activities, organizing the education in the border territories controlled by the Makhnovists, the management of schools by joint teacher-parent councils, and the development of new school curricula.
 At the same time, efforts were made to feed the often poor school-children.
 Before the military defeat of the anarchists, the system was generally well-received by peasants, teachers, and the children alike.